Secret Storage

 |---|---|---|

-| LLM / Embedding providers | Global (one active) | core_plugin_configs |
+| LLM / Embedding providers | Global (multiple enabled; one is the default) | core_plugin_configs |

-| Channel plugins (Slack, Telegram, etc.) | Per assistant | assistant_plugins |
+| Channel plugins (Slack, Telegram, Postmark, etc.) | Per assistant | assistant_plugins |

 | Tool plugins (WordPress, Unsplash, etc.) | Per project | project_plugins |